Associate Director of Research

 July 2007: Palatine Development Award: Promoting excellence in small group music performance: teaching, learning and assessment (with Richard Wistreich, then at the International Centre for Music Studies, University of Newcastle) – £10,000.

-Level 3 (Years 3 and 4): Elective: Applied Music Psychology: Research Methods
+Level 3 (Years 3 and 4): Elective: Applied Music Psychology: Theory, Practice and Research

 Level 3 (Year 4): Practical Pedagogy